 - ½ teaspoon dried oregano

-- 8 oz button mushrooms
+- 8 ounces button mushrooms

-- 1 large red bell pepper
+- 1 red bell pepper large

 - ½ red onion

-- 2 medium zucchinis
+- 2 zucchinis medium-sized, unpeeled

 - In a large bowl, gently mix together the marinade ingredients.